 - Select “Google” in User and Account and tap on Legacy Settings.
 Here, turn on “Allow Apps to Find Accounts.”

-Note: When trying to add your Google account on MicroG and logging in, you may encounter an error message stating “Problem Communicating with Google Servers.”
+Note: When trying to add your Google account to MicroG and logging in, you may encounter an error message stating “Problem Communicating with Google Servers.”
 Here is a guide on how to fix it.

 - Go to the AuroraOSS website and download the AuroraStore APK (stable).